Published by Jeremy. Last Updated on December 19, 2023.

 But as this is our only major concern at Burgh'ers, we can also get past it simply by not ordering the premium upgrades and going for what matters most- the burgers, of course!

 Burgh'ers is located at 3601 Butler Street in Lawrenceville.
-They also have a second location (the original) in Harmony, PA which we have also visited in the past and opened a location in The Highline in South Side in 2023.
+They also have locations (the original) in Zelienople, PA which we have also visited in the past and opened a location in The Highline in South Side in 2023.